History of the Disney Logo Design & Brand Evolution

 - The exterior features hardened fibre that has been reinforced with gypsum plaster.

-Did you know that the Disney Castle can withstand 110 miles per hour hurricane winds and could remain stable in case of stronger forces of Mother Nature?
+Did you know that the Disney Castle can withstand 110 miles per hour of hurricane winds and could remain stable in case of stronger forces of Mother Nature?

 Now you know!

-The history behind the Disney Logo
+The history behind the Walt Disney Logo Design

 The founder, Walt Disney, from which the company draws its famous name, worked in different animation companies before setting up his studios later on.